media-of-langue/LexicalTranslationCounter/README.md

-# Count function for "Media of Langue"
+# Lexical Translation Counter

 ## The Repository

-This repository provides ”Count Function” to produce the material for "[Media of Langue](http://www.media-of-langue.org)".
+This repository provides ”Lexical Translation Counter” to produce the material for "[Media of Langue](http://www.media-of-langue.org)".

-This function counts and writes down ’That word was translated into this word’ from the accumulation of translation activities between any two languages.
+”Lexical Translation Counter” is a function that counts and writes down the fact ’That word was translated into this word.’

 In other words, this function has the following inputs and outputs:

 - **Input**：bilingual corpus and wordlist
 - **Output**：Table that stores the number of times a word (language 1) is translated into a word (language 2)

+This function was prepared to produce the material for "[Media of Langue](http://www.media-of-langue.org)," but this universal task is assumed to be used for various applications.

 ## Construction

-Count function works by calling the following three functions.
+”Lexical Translation Counter” works by calling the following three functions.

 - **Alignment function**：Function to figure out which words correspond to which words in a translated sentence pair
 - **Normalize function**：Functions to link multiple expressions and conjugations of a word to a single representative word